top of page

 Teddy Roosevelt in Glacier Park in front of a giant tree

-Teddy Roosevelt above, said his love of nature was encouraged by naturalist John Muir.
+Teddy Roosevelt said his love of nature and visits to Glacier were inspired by naturalist John Muir.

 Algae on a boulder, shades of grey and green